TimiMaliki/vermillionWiz/README.md

 - 📫 How to reach me **malikitimi@gmail.com**

-- ⚡ Fun fact **I love playing games , chilling ,anime , art and MORE!!!
+- ⚡ Fun fact **I love playing games , chilling , anime , art and MORE!!!
 **

 <h3 align="left">Connect with me:</h3>